lassekongo83/stilo-themes/README.md

 These themes are still in development.
 Things may change.

 ### Requirements

+- GNOME Shell 3.30+
-GTK 3.30+
+- GTK 3.24.6+

-<sub>The theme should work with 3.28 as well, or even 3.22.
-I just can't guarantee that everything will look right.</sub>
+<sub>It's possible that some parts of the theme will work with earlier versions.
+No fixes will however be made for earlier versions.</sub>

 Some or all of these packages may already be installed by default on some distros.